Sand, sunshine, surfing, and scholarships in Florida attract many college students to America’s third most populous state.

 dballinger@selbyfdn.org

 According to a 24/7 Wall St. report, Florida is the eighth cheapest state for attending college.
+It replaced South Carolina.
 The “Sunshine State” has an average yearly tuition cost of $6,336.
-In-state tuition in the State University System of Florida is quite affordable, but out-of-state students are charged nearly four times what their peers pay.
-Private, nonprofit universities also up the investment.
+This makes it the cheapest state for in-state tuition.
+In-state tuition at Florida colleges in the State University System of Florida is quite affordable.
+However, out-of-state students are charged nearly four times what their peers pay.
+In many ways the greatest source of financial aid is attending an in-state university.
+Private, non profit universities also up the investment.
 For instance, the University of Miami sets full-time tuition at $44,400 per year.
-From the Gulf to the Atlantic, these scholarships in Florida reel in free money for costly college courses.

 See also: 20 Best Deals on Small Colleges in Florida